-By (2) of Proposition~\ref{p.Gibbsustates}, we may assume that $\mu$ is in fact ergodic.
+By (2) of Proposition~\ref{p.Gibbsustates}, we may assume that $\mu$ is ergodic.

-Since the Lebesgue measure has positive center exponent, $\mu \neq \Leb$, where $\Leb$ denotes the Lebesgue measure.
-We claim that the center exponent of $\mu$ cannot be negative: otherwise by (4) of Proposition~\ref{p.Gibbsustates}, $\mu$ is a physical measure, this contradicts that the basin of the Lebesgue measure has full volume.
+Since the Lebesgue measure, denoted by $\Leb$, has positive center exponent, $\mu \neq \Leb$.
+We claim that the center exponent of $\mu$ cannot be negative, otherwise by (4) of Proposition~\ref{p.Gibbsustates}, $\mu$ is a physical measure; this contradicts that the basin of the Lebesgue measure has full volume.

 It remains to show that the center exponent of $\mu$ cannot be vanishing.
-Denote by $\Lambda^u$ and $\Lambda^s$ the sum of the Lyapunov exponents of measure $\mu$ on the bundles $E^u$ and $E^s$ respectively, then
+Assume that this is not the case, and denote by $\Lambda^u$ and $\Lambda^s$ the sum of the Lyapunov exponents of measure $\mu$ on the bundles $E^u$ and $E^s$ respectively, then